 Buying a home is a process; a series of events.
 Sometimes the process only takes a few weeks and for others it can take months.
 But no matter which time frame you fall into, it can be a complicated process to try and do on your own.

 Determine Your Price Range and Get Pre-Qualified

-If you do not have a lender that you trust, talk to your real estate agent.
-You need to find a lender that you are comfortable with and one that has the ability to get transactions closed in a timely manner.
+If you do not have a lender that you trust, talk to us.
+We'll help you find a lender that you are comfortable with and one that has the ability to get transactions closed in a timely manner.
 You also want a lender that has a wide variety of loan programs available for you to choose from.
 You need to consider how long you plan to keep the home, if you are eligible for any government backed loans, how much down payment money you have, and what your credit rating and debt ratio is.
 Many mortgage companies and banks are competitive when it comes to interest rates and the various fees that they charge.
-Any lender you speak with should be able to provide you with a Good Faith Estimate (GFE).
-This is a form that breaks down all of the fees, closing costs and expenses associated with closing on a home.
+Any lender you speak with should be able to provide you with a Closing Disclosure summary.
+This breaks down all of the fees, closing costs and expenses associated with closing on a home.
 It is not enough to simply compare interest rates.
 In addition, lenders are now required to guarantee that these fees and expenses do not vary much from what they originally told you.
 It pays to shop for a mortgage!

 Determining how much home you can comfortably afford is crucial before you go out and begin looking at homes to purchase.
 Many sellers require that buyers submit a prequalification letter with an offer to purchase.
 Thus it is important to visit a lender and have them provide you with a letter stating that they have reviewed your ability to afford a loan.
 For more detailed information on the various types of loans available, see Mortgage Financing.